nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 Time source is implemented on top of the [System.Diagnostics.Stopwatch](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.stopwatch?view=netstandard-2.0) and relies on the target platform supporting a high resolution timer.

-Note that the Stopwatch will display a measurable drift when compared to the system clock, which may accumulate over a period of time leading to different readings.
+Note that the [Stopwatch](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.stopwatch?view=netstandard-2.0) is still subject to a measurable drift when compared to the system clock which may accumulate over a short period of time.
+When there is a constant clock skew between two clocks, the clock offset between them gradually increases or decreases over time, depending on the sign of the skew.
+The amount of increase or decrease in the clock offset is proportional to the time duration of observation.
+Some sources like https://www.codeproject.com/articles/792410/high-resolution-clock-in-csharp suggest that this drift must be aproximately 0.02% that is 0.0002s per second (ie. every millisecond actually lasts 1±0.02ms).
+It remains to be verified however if the Stopwatch accuracy may vary at higher rates or if it may be suject to negative effects due to runtime system adjustments such as CPU throttling.

-Some sources like https://www.codeproject.com/articles/792410/high-resolution-clock-in-csharp suggest that this drift must be aproximately 0.02%.
-That is 0.0002s per second (ie. every millisecond actually lasts 1±0.02ms).
-This should not be a problem since the time source is internally used to calculate relatively small time durations between correlate timestamps and never as a source of absolute time readings to be used externally or comparable to the system clock.
+This should not be a problem since the time source is internally used to calculate relatively small time durations between correlate timestamps (offsets) and never as a source of absolute time references to be used externally or compared to the system clock.

 In regard to `RTT` estimation, the variability of measured values may be so high, as pointed out by [Sessini and Mahanti](https://pages.cpsc.ucalgary.ca/~mahanti/papers/spects.submission.pdf) that a time source skew of 0.02% is probably going to pass unnoticed.

-It remains to be verified however if the Stopwatch accuracy may vary at higher rates or if it may be suject to negative effects due to runtime system adjustments such as CPU throttling.

 ## Vulnerabilities